tyrmoga/attachment_migrator/README.md

 3. **Upload** — worker reads the file from disk, searches destination by name, and creates `ir.attachment` with the matched `res_id`
 4. **Cleanup** — file is deleted from `downloads/` after successful upload
 5. **Idempotency** — destination attachment stores `description = 'migrated_from:{source_id}'`; subsequent runs skip it

+## Disclaimer

+This tool is intended to run on your local machine even though it can connect to remote Odoo instances via https.
+As such, authentication and security features are minimal.
+To deploy this on the server, you must harden the application by implementing proper authentication, rate limiting, and input validation.
+This project is provided for free and the developer takes no responsibility for any data loss or damage caused by its use, proper or otherwise.

+### Scope gaps

+- **Data migration beyond attachments** — no contacts, employees, or any other Odoo records are created or modified
+- **Attachment binary transformation** — files are downloaded and uploaded as-is; no resizing, format conversion, or thumbnail generation
+- **Incremental sync** — no tracking of what changed since the last run; it migrates the current state
+- **Archived/missing destination records** — if no destination record matches by name, the job fails and goes to the DLQ for manual handling
+- **Multi-model support** — only `hr.employee` and `res.partner` are handled.
+Attachments linked to other models (`project.task`, `account.move`, `sale.order`, etc.) are not migrated
+- **Cross-model record matching** — matching is purely by `name`.
+There is no fallback to email, reference, or external ID mapping

+### Production-hardening gaps

+- **No HTTPS** — the Express server runs plain HTTP.
+Credentials are sent Base64-encoded (not encrypted) over the wire.
+A reverse proxy (nginx) must terminate TLS
+- **No session expiry or token revocation** — the auth token is the literal username:password, Base64-encoded, stored in localStorage.
+It never expires and cannot be revoked without changing the password
+- **No rate limiting** — the login endpoint has no brute-force protection
+- **No audit logging** — login successes and failures are not logged.
+Job activity is only visible via console output
+- **No health check endpoint** — no `/health` or `/readyz` for load balancers or container orchestrators
+- **No graceful shutdown** — SIGTERM/SIGINT are not handled.
+In-flight uploads may be interrupted without cleanup
+- **No process supervisor** — the application is expected to run via `node index.js`.
+No systemd unit, Dockerfile, or PM2 config is provided
+- **No structured logging** — all output is `console.log` / `console.error` with no log levels, JSON formatting, or transport to a central sink (ELK, Datadog, etc.)
+- **No connection pooling limits** — the Odoo XML-RPC client and Redis connections are unbounded.
+Under heavy load, file descriptors may exhaust
+- **No request timeout on Odoo create calls** — `ir.attachment.create` for large files can block the worker indefinitely.
+The execute wrapper has a 25s timeout for reads, but the create itself has no timeout
+- **No retry budget per job** — the BullMQ worker will retry indefinitely on infrastructure errors (Redis outage, network blip).
+No circuit breaker or backoff cap
+- **In-memory duplicate state** — pending duplicate resolutions live in a `Map` and are lost on restart.
+The failed jobs remain in BullMQ, but the dropdown choices disappear
+- **No cleanup of stale sessions** — progress sessions (`progressService.js`) accumulate in memory with no TTL or eviction